Lodge Bill: Background

 The 15th Amendment to the US Constitution states: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude” Its purpose was to acknowledge African American men’s voting rights.
 After the passage of the 15th Amendment in 1870, African Americans were subjected to voting restrictions in certain states.
 Disenfranchisement of African Americans came in various forms, such as poll taxes, literacy tests, white primaries, and grandfather clauses.

+Provisions

+According to an article written on March 15 and published on March 16, 1890 from The New York Times, the Lodge Bill had 21 sections.

+The article described the provisions of the law as follows: